What determines the Silver Eagle price?

 The US Mint is responsible for the minting and manufacturing of American Silver Eagle coins.
 There is a cost to to manufacture and distribute Silver Eagles.

-Online bullion dealer prices for current year Silver Eagle coins are most often priced relative to the “Ask” spot price, plus the premium cost that the dealer has incurred from the wholesaler and the US Mint.
+The current year Silver Eagle price from online bullion dealers are most often priced relative to the “Ask” spot price, plus the premium cost that the dealer has incurred from the wholesaler and the US Mint.

-The price per American Silver Eagle coin will typically range from $2.50 to $3.50 over spot price per one ounce coin.
-With current spot price floating around $15.40 per troy ounce, this premium range is 16%-22% over spot per ounce.
+The price per American Silver Eagle coin can range from $3.00 to $6.00 over spot price per one ounce coin.
+Depending on the current spot price, this premium range is 10%-25% over spot per ounce.

-You can save money on dealer premiums if you buy Random Year American Silver Eagle coins.
-Random Year Silver Eagles are often secondary market coins that dealers have bought back in tubes from investors in BU condition.
-Since dealers will buy back Silver Eagles at a lower premium than is charged by the US Mint, the lower premium is passed along to investors.
+You can save money on dealer premiums if you buy Random Year Silver Eagles.
+Random Year coins come from the secondary market or from dealer buy backs from investors.
+Since dealers will buy back Silver Eagles at a lower premium than is charged by the US Mint, the savings is passed along to investors.

 How much over spot should i pay for silver eagles?

-American Silver Eagle coins from recent previous years will typically have a slightly lower premium than current year coins depending on dealer inventory.
+American Silver Eagle coins from previous years will have a slightly lower premium than current year coins, depending on dealer inventory.

 Silver Eagles that are in circulated, tarnished or cull condition will have the lowest premiums.
 These coins may show some signs of wear and tear from handling such as scratches, dings or surface marks.
 They may also show signs of tarnish from being exposed to air, have smudges or may have been painted with enamel or acrylic paint.
 Even Cull Condition or tarnished Silver Eagles will maintain their value relative to spot price, often carry a premium above spot price on the secondary market.